 Now that you have identified the blunders that may reduce your CIBIL score, make sincere efforts to always maintain the best credit behaviour.
 Check CIBIL score regularly and get an idea of your financial position and health.
 Keeping a tab of your score is as crucial as having healthy financial behaviour.

-Meanwhile, check out the different loan types offered by Clix Capital ,including personal loans, business loans, and home loans.
-If you have a credit score of 630 or above, you can apply for our loans, provided that you meet our other eligibility requirements.
+Meanwhile, check out the different loan types offered by Clix Capital ,including personal loans, and business loans.
+If you have a good credit score, you can apply for our loans, provided that you meet our other eligibility requirements.
 Take advantage of our easy application and fast approval system to get the funds you want at the right time.